r0nny8000/crypto-engine/README.md

 CRYP2-BOT
 =========

-This is a simple bot for trading cryptocurrencies on different exchanges and defi protocols.
+This is a simple bot for trading crypto currencies on different exchanges and defi protocols.

 Getting started
 ---------------

-To install the bot, you need to have Python 3.12 or higher installed on your system.
+To use the bot, you need to have Python 3.12 or higher installed on your system.
 You can download Python from the official website: https://www.python.org/downloads/ or use pyenv like described below in the log.

 Log